Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Numerical studies

-In this section, we exam the potential impact of using the additive approximation \eqref{eqn:g-func-addants-vec} of $\bG_m$.
+\paragraph{Effect of underlying $g_{m,r_m}(\cdot)$.} In this experiment, we exam the potential impact of using the additive approximation \eqref{eqn:g-func-addants-vec} of $\bG_m$.
 Under the setting $I_1=I_2=I_3=200$, $R=3$, $D=2$, $\alpha=0.3$, $\bGamma_m=0$ and $J=J^*=3$, we simulate $\bG_m$ according to the additive case \eqref{eq:sim-sieve} and plot the true function $g_{1,1}^\star(\bx)$ and the estimated function $\hat g_{1, 1}(\bx)$ in Figure~\ref{fig:additive}.
 As the additive assumption is valid for this case, the estimated function is pretty close the true one.

 Further, we simulate the data such that the additive assumption \eqref{eqn:g-func-addants-vec} is not valid.
 Specifically, we generate $g_{m,r_m}(\bx_{m,i_m\cdot})$ in a multiplicative scheme such that